Cycling in the United Kingdom: Policy

 Active travel is devolved to the Scottish Parliament and Welsh Parliament.
 The UK Parliament has overall responsibility for active travel policy in England, which is delegated to Active Travel England, an agency of the Department for Transport.

 England

 In 2017, the Government published a Cycling and Walking Investment Strategy, which introduced Local Cycling and Walking Inferastructure Plans, which local authorities could produce to guide investment in active travel infrastructure.
 The Government set a deadline of November 2019 for local authorities to produce a plan.

 In 2020, the Prime Minister Boris Johnson announced new funding for active travel infrastructure in England outside London.
-In July 2020, the Department for Trasnport published Gear Change: A bold vision for cycling and walking.
+In July 2020, the Department for Transport published Gear Change: A bold vision for cycling and walking.
 The Government's stated aim is for England to be a "great walking and cycling nation" and for half of all journeys in towns and cities being walked or cycled by 2030.
+The plan accompanies £2 billion in additional funding over the following five years for cycling and walking announced in May 2020.
+The plan also introduced a new body and inspectorate known as Active Travel England.

 Alongside the plan, the Government produced a new guidance document for cycling infrastructure standards.